1988 executions of Iranian political prisoners: Death toll estimates

+Since June 1981 – 1989, some 90,000 Iranian citizens killed and another 150,000 jailed or tortured by the ayatollah.

 A 1996 study by N. Mohajer, which used scattered information from outside Tehran, placed the death toll at 12,000.
 In 1999, Abrahamian gathered testimonies from eyewitnesses and former prisoners.
 One anonymous former prisoner put the death toll in the "thousands".
 Another eyewitness estimated that between 5,000 and 6,000 people were killed—1,000 of them leftists and the rest MeK members.
 Still another placed it in the 'thousands', with as many as 1,500 killed at Gohardasht prison alone.

+In February 2001, The Daily Telegraph reported on statistics and methods of the executions described by Hussein-Ali Montazeri, one of the key leaders of the 1979 Iranian Revolution and former Deputy Supreme Leader of Iran during Khomeini's tenure, in his memoirs, "The Memoirs of Grand Ayatollah Hossein Ali Montazeri".
+Montazeri stated that 3,800 political prisoners were executed during the first fortnight.
+The book describes Khomeini's fatwa ordering the executions, the committees deciding on executions, and physical methods of carrying out rapid executions on a massive scale.
+In the context of discussing Montazeri's memoirs, The Daily Telegraph states that "more than 30,000 political prisoners were executed in the 1988 massacre".